PauliusU/PP7-computer-vision-and-image-classification/README.md

 ## Requirements

-- [ ] Take Covid data from [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7372265/) … or any other place you can find a credible source of Covid lung imaging datasets.
+- [x] Take Covid data from [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7372265/) … or any other place you can find a credible source of Covid lung imaging datasets.
-- [ ] Train a model that can classify people as having Covid and not having Covid based on the images.
+- [x] Train a model that can classify people as having Covid and not having Covid based on the images.
-- [ ] No requirements on the performance of the model, anything >50% (random guessing) would be great!
+- [x] No requirements on the performance of the model, anything >50% (random guessing) would be great!
-- [ ] No requirements for the usage of a framework: you can use Keras, Pytorch or Fast.ai - or even all.
+- [x] No requirements for the usage of a framework: you can use Keras, Pytorch or Fast.ai - or even all.
-- [ ] No requirements to use transfer learning (however it is recommended).
+- [x] No requirements to use transfer learning (however it is recommended).
-- [ ] Write a short paragraph on what you learned while implementing a solution for this specific task (5 sentences / ideas minimum).
+- [x] Write a short paragraph on what you learned while implementing a solution for this specific task (5 sentences / ideas minimum).
-- [ ] Please provide a link to the Google Colab notebook (double-check the share options of the notebook) or GitHub link with jupyter notebook code when finished for review and evaluation.
+- [x] Provide a link to the Google Colab notebook (double-check the share options of the notebook) or GitHub link with jupyter notebook code when finished for review and evaluation.